jennhuck/reproAnalysis/README.md

-# reproAnalysis
-Reproducible Analysis and Documentation with R and RStudio
+# Reproducible Analysis and Documentation with R and RStudio

 Make your research life easier with the tools of reproducible research!
 In "Reproducible Analysis and Documentation with RStudio and R Markdown," we will focus primarly on two workflow-tools.
 First, we briefly review RStudio Projects to create a project-oriented workflow in your R scripts.
 Second, we use R Markdown for literate programming.
 We will review R Markdown documents, which you can use to write complete papers.
 We will take a look at the new features in Visual R Markdown, such as citations and technical writing.